GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What causes acne?

 Contrary to popular belief, acne is not caused by "dirty" skin; it's caused by overproduction and the build-up of oil, dead skin cells, and bacteria.
 When sebum - oil produced by the body to lubricate the skin and hair - and dead skin cells clog up skin pores, pimples develop.
 The situation can get worse when bacteria are introduced to the clogged pore.
-Bacteria that live on our skin, P. acnes, can trigger inflammation in the infected area, causing even more severe breakouts to occur.
+Bacteria on our skin, P. acnes, can trigger inflammation in the infected area, causing even more severe breakouts.

 Acne appears on the face, chest, and upper back—the body's areas with the highest oil glands.
-And while acne is most common in those going through hormonal changes during puberty, many individuals experience breakouts well into their adult years.
+And while acne is most common in those undergoing hormonal changes during puberty, many individuals experience breakouts well into adulthood.

 There's no sure way to prevent acne, but several things are shown to help combat it.
 These include establishing a thorough skincare routine, eating a nutritious diet, consuming adequate water, and getting enough sleep each night.